kamranahmedse/developer-roadmap/src/roadmaps/spring-boot/content/110-testing/100-jpa-test.md

 Spring Test module provides different annotations such as @DataJpaTest and @AutoConfigureTestDatabase that facilitates the testing of JPA specific functionality.

-Additionally, Spring provides the JPA Testing Utilities, which provides a set of utility classes and annotations to test JPA-based persistence layer easily, such as @DataJpaTest, @AutoConfigureTestDatabase, and TestEntityManager classes.
+Additionally, Spring provides the JPA Testing Utilities, which provides a set of utility classes and annotations to test JPA-based persistence layer easily, such as `@DataJpaTest`, `@AutoConfigureTestDatabase`, and TestEntityManager classes.
 These utilities can be used to create, read, update, and delete entities, perform JPA queries, and interact with the database during the test.

 Testing the persistence layer separately from the rest of the application allows to catch any issues early in the development process, making it easy to identify and fix bugs and improve the quality of the application.